Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Domain-specific Challenges and Opportunities

 When relying on audio as input, music auto-tagging was until recently limited to fixed vocabularies, performing well for some tags but failing with contextualized or user-specific ones (e.g., music for "travel", "running", or "relaxing") \cite{ibrahim2020should}.
 Similarly, early audio captioning works, prior to transformer-based models, often produced unnatural or even grammatically flawed descriptions \cite{doh2021music}.
 Although newer models have improved linguistic fluency \cite{gardner2024LLARK,gabbolini2022data}, studies show that audio is not always effectively leveraged as a modality \cite{weck2024muchomusic}.

-Finally, music, as a cultural product, is perceived differently across communities\cite{celen2025expressions,epure2020modeling}.
-The same artist may receive different genre tags depending on the localization of Wikipedia editors or the annotation practices of music providers or listeners.
+Finally, music, as a cultural product, is perceived differently across communities~\cite{celen2025expressions,epure2020modeling}.
+The same artist may receive different genre tags depending on the annotation practices of music providers or listeners, or the localization of Wikipedia editors.
 This variability is even greater for mood- or context-related tags, where personalization is essential but often absent (e.g., "party music" can mean very different things to different users \cite{melchiorre2025jam}).
 Consequently, aggregating and reconciling diverse knowledge sources for tag annotation, or music description generation in general, remains a significant challenge.

 \paragraph{Key changes introduced by LLMs}

 LLMs provide powerful capabilities for augmenting item information and have been leveraged in several complementary roles, each addressing different data-augmentation needs, as follows: